jobsort/jobsort/leetcode/perfect-number.md

----
-name: "Perfect Number"
-title: "LeetCode Perfect Number Solution"
-description: "Solution for a perfect number is a positive integer that is equal to the sum of its positive divisors, excluding the number itself.
-A divisor of an integer x is an integer that can divide x evenly.
-Given an integer n, return true if n is a perfect number, otherwise return false."
-published: "2021-08-08 PDT"
-modified: "2021-08-08 PDT"
----

 # Perfect Number Problem & Solution

 A perfect number is a positive integer that is equal to the sum of its positive divisors, excluding the number itself.